eldavenport/SIO-PythonEarthScience/docs/in_workshop/creating_conda_env.md

 `conda deactivate`

 You may only ever need one conda environment, but you may find over time that you don't want to have every possible package installed in the same place.
-Perhaps you have some research that needs packages A, B, and C and another project that requires packages X, Y, and Z. In that case you could have to environments, which you can activate for the appropriate use cases.
+Perhaps you have some research that needs packages A, B, and C and another project that requires packages X, Y, and Z. In that case you could have two environments, which you can activate for the appropriate use cases.
 When you make a research or software project public, it is common to release an environment.yml file the can be used to set up a conda environment with the necessary packages.

 ### Creating a new environment from an environment.yml file